Dual Enrollment FAQsWhat are the eligibility requirements for dual enrollment?

 A key dual enrollment benefit is that the student's high school pays the tuition and, depending on the district, additional costs such as fees for registration, facilities, and technology.
 When students transfer dual enrollment credits to Michigan colleges and universities, they save the money they otherwise would have had to pay to take those classes.

-Costs to the student vary by school district.
+Costs to the student vary by the school district.
 Students should meet with their high school guidance counselor or principal to discuss their specific school district's policies.

 How do I register for dual enrollment?